17 Romantic Things to Do St Mary’s County MD: Water Water All Around

 Ten years ago, the State of Maryland, the Watermen’s Association, and several Conservation groups, formed a coalition to address the water’s dwindling natural resources.

 This coalition came to the conclusion that, in order to stay relevant (not to mention working), fishermen should transition to offering fishing charters and Watermen Heritage Tours.
 Langley didn’t need to be convinced.
 He believed wholeheartedly in the power of tourism.
-So, he found a traditional Coast-Guard inspected wooden bay boat, and started taking out large groups.
+So, he found a traditional Coast-Guard inspected wooden bay boat, named it the Lisa S, and started taking out large groups through his own Watermen Heritage Tours through Fish the Bay Charters.

 Watermen Tour Pavillion, Phil Langley